angular-package/type/README.md

 ### Recognize value

-To determine any value that is to know what type and instance the value can be, and for this purpose [`recognizeValue()`](#recognizevalue) function was created, and it's not enough because it must be known what are the threats of using operators, functions, and methods described below.
+To determine any value is to know what type and instance the value can be, when and what function or operators to use, and for this purpose [`recognizeValue()`](#recognizevalue) function was created, and it's not enough because it must be known what are the risks of using them.

 #### `recognizeValue()`